PedroConrado/Web-Project/README.md

 Customers are users who access the system to buy products/services.

-The admin record includes, at least: name, id, phone, email, adress, email, photo.
+The admin record includes, at least: name, id, phone, email.

-Each customer's record includes, at least: name, id, address, phone, email, photo.
+Each customer's record includes, at least: name, id, address, phone, email

-Product/services records include, at least: name, id, photo, description, price, quantity (in stock), quantity sold, 3d model.
+Product/services records include, at least: name, id, photo, description, price, quantity (in stock), quantity sold.
 Your store may sell products, services or both (you decide)

 ### Selling Products (or services):